stanley-gu/qual/proposal.md

 ##### Combinatorial Probing of Adenosine Receptors with Agonists

 One of the key goals in this Aim is to elucidate the adenosine signaling mechanism for regulating TNAP expression.
-There are four pharmacological classes of adenosine receptors (ARs), A~1~, A~2A~, A~2B~, and A~3~.
-Toward the goal of developing a potential therapeutic by replacement of the missing adenosine signal, and to understanding the biological repercussions and potential off-target effects, it is necessary to identify the specific AR which, when activated, inhibits TNAP expression.

 A combinatorial approach of activating a single type of adenosine receptor, while inhibiting all others, will be used.
 Four adenosine receptor agonists (ARAs) will be selected, CPA, CGS21680, BAY 60-6583, and IB-MECA, and four adenosine receptor antagonists (ARANTs) DPCPX, CSC, MRS1754, and MRS1220, will be used to selectively investigate A~1~, A~2A~, A~2B~, and A~3~ effects on TNAP expression, respectively. [@Hasko2008] Each ARA will be incubated at its EC90 value in a microtiter plate with three ARANTs onboard, at their IC90 values, for the other AR types.
 This will be performed for control and CD73 -/- VSMCs.
 TNAP activity levels will be quantified at time 0, 12 hours, 1 day, 3 days, and 5 days.

 ##### Expected Results and Proposed Alternatives